Position – Goalkeeper

 Nicknames – None as yet

 Having struggled to fill the goalkeepers berth for years, Tom helped bring the total in the squad to four when he joined the WIFC goalkeeper union in 2011.
 After a debut at Brentford, Tom went on to show improvements over the course of his first season, culminating in a man of the match display in a win against Ipswich.
-Tom has shown a fabulous attitude to sharing goalkeeping duties with the rest of the union, and continued his steady progress during 2012/13, when he added another MOM award and played a part in the victorious IFA London Cup squad, and was voted most improved player, the latter award he won again in 2013/14.
+Tom has shown a fabulous attitude to sharing goalkeeping duties with the rest of the union, and continued his steady progress during 2012/13, when he added another MOM award, played a part in the victorious IFA London Cup squad, and was voted most improved player, the latter award he won again in 2013/14.
 At the start of 2014/15, Tom took on the all important fixtures role, showing a Messenger-esque early flair for the task.

 Tom’s Q and A